adamllryan/notes/CSE3521 - AI Survey/00_cheatsheet.md

 *Discrete*: Possible states are distinct and/or the world changes discretely.
 Think integers.
 *Continuous*: Possible states take continuous values.
 Think floats.

+## Deterministic or Stochastic
+*Deterministic*: The next state is fully determined by current state and agent action.
+If sent back to the same state, you can repeat this 100% of the time.
+*Stochastic*: The next state has some element of randomness.
+There is some uncertainty.